Impact of BWCs on Citizen Complaints: Directory of Outcomes

 Currently, directories for citizen complaints are available below, though additional outcomes are forthcoming.
 If you have any questions, please contact Dr. Michael White (email@example.com), Dr. Janne Gaub (firstname.lastname@example.org), or the BWC TTA Team (email@example.com).

-- Twelve of the 22 studies are randomized controlled trials (RCTs), displayed as Level 5 on the Maryland Scientific Methods Scale (MSMS).
-Only two studies are below Level 3.
+- Twelve of the 26 studies are randomized controlled trials (RCTs), displayed as Level 5 on the Maryland Scientific Methods Scale (MSMS).
+Only five studies are below Level 3.
 This finding highlights the robust methodological rigor of the rapidly growing body of research on BWCs.

-- Seventeen of the 22 studies report substantial or statistically significant reductions in citizen complaints, following deployment of BWCs.
+- Twenty of the 26 studies report substantial or statistically significant reductions in citizen complaints, following deployment of BWCs.

 Taken together, the current body of research strongly demonstrates that police BWCs lead to reductions in citizen complaints against police.